vuxcode/we1-project-wilmawixtrom/bug-list.md

 > Make a list of the things that don't work as expected.
 Keep a list of things that you have fixed and try to document how you solved them.

 1. Problem: Tried to set at with and hight to the bottons in the menu, noting happened.
+I added a justify property to my nav element.
+I first set the value to center, but then there was no space between the items.
+I changed the value to space-between, but according to (https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-css-flexbox-background) it might not work properly in Edge, so it's recommended to use center instead.
+Added a gap prpperty.
+   Solved: Used flexbox
+2. Problem: Thought I solved the first problem, then I noticed then the closing tag of the ul element was'nt on the right place...
+I used the instructions on vuxcode to make the new menu.
+Worked fine but there is two links on the screen that I don't know where they came from.